chloenev/log/README.md

 ## March 20
 ### Exploring ArcGIS Web Apps - Dashboards

-Andie has looked into Experience Builder to use with our online data, but she didn't find much luck...
 I am going to explore Dashboards with our data and see what I find.

 Creating a dashboard help - https://www.esri.com/arcgis-blog/products/ops-dashboard/mapping/create-first-arcgis-dashboards/